-Xpath introduces another way to select nodes using location step following the syntax: axisname::node-test[predicate].
+XPath introduces another way to select nodes using location step following the syntax: axisname::nodetest[predicate].
 Such expressions can be used in the steps of location paths (see below).

-An axis defines a node-set relative to the current node.
+An axis defines a node-set relative to the context (current) node.
 Here is a table of the available axes.
+Except for the namespace axis, all of these have binary selector equivalents.

-AxisName Result ancestor Selects all current node ancestors ancestor-or-self and the current node itself attribute Selects all current node attributes child Selects all current node children descendant Selects all current node descendants descendant-or-self and the current node itself following Selects everything after the current node closing tag following-sibling Selects all siblings after the current node namespace Selects all current node namespace nodes parent Selects current node parent preceding Selects all nodes that appear before the current node except ancestors, attribute nodes and namespace nodes preceding-sibling Selects all siblings before the current node self Selects the current node
+AxisName Result ancestor Selects all context (current) node ancestors ancestor-or-self and the context node itself attribute Selects all context (current) node attributes child Selects all context (current) node children descendant Selects all context node descendants descendant-or-self and the context node itself following Selects everything after the context node closing tag following-sibling Selects all siblings after the context node namespace Selects all context node namespace nodes parent Selects context node parent preceding Selects all nodes that appear before the context node except ancestors, attribute nodes and namespace nodes preceding-sibling Selects all siblings before the context node self Selects the context node